The Best Beard Oil

 That said, our overall favorite is Rhett’s Beard Oil, an apricot- and hempseed-based formula with a pleasing sandalwood note and an easy price of $16 for a one-ounce bottle.
 It left our beards pleasantly soft and itch-free with no greasy residue, validating its 4.8 out 5 stars on Amazon—the best consumer review of any oil we tested.

 Our favorite unscented oil is Leven Rose Beard Oil, a refreshingly simple combination of organic jojoba and argan oils, both of which are renowned for their moisturizing, antibacterial and antioxidant qualities.
 That nothing-but-the-best formula left our skin and whiskers feeling smooth and well-nourished, at the attractive price of $14 an ounce.

 The best value proposition is Honest Amish Classic Beard Oil, which gives you the vitamin-rich goodness of avocado, pumpkin and almond oils at less than $7 an ounce.
-It’s a light, neutral formula perfect for everyday use, in a glass apothecary bottle no less classy than brands costing five times as much.
+It’s a light, neutral formula perfect for everyday use, but its subtle scent fades within an hour.

 How We Found the Best Beard Oil

-We tested 19 of the most popular and widely available beard oils.
-To get there, we made a list of every oil that scored at least 4.5 out of 5 stars on Amazon with a minimum sample size of at least 100 reviews, and asked our barber friends which beard oils they and their customers swear by.
+We wanted to dig into the most popular and widely available beard oils around.
+To get there, we made a list of every oil that scored at least 4.5 out of 5 stars on Amazon with a minimum sample size of at least 100 reviews, then asked our barber friends which beard oils they and their customers swear by.
 That gave us 11 contenders.
-Then we did a second sweep, scouring the web for consumer reviews and even lurked on beard forums (yes they exist) looking for hidden gems.
-That process gave us eight more prospects, bringing our contenders list to 19 oils.
+Then we did a second sweep, scouring the web for consumer reviews and even lurked on beard forums (yes, they exist) looking for hidden gems.
+That process gave us eight more prospects, bringing our total to 19.